playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 By default, Yarn Berry uses a method of installing your packages called `Yarn Plug'n'Play` (PNP), which allows you to commit your `node_modules` cache to your Git repository.

 [Because of React Native's incompatibility with Yarn PNP](https://yarnpkg.com/features/pnp#incompatible), we need to disable it.
-To do this, we update out `.yarnrc.yml` file to _add_:
+To do this, we update our `.yarnrc.yml` file to _add_:

 ```yml
 nodeLinker: node-modules